onemyndseye/steampipe/README.md

 # Steampipe

-Steampipeis a automation tool that remuxes and uploads Steam gameplay clips to YouTube.
+Steampipe is a automation tool that remuxes and uploads Steam gameplay clips to YouTube.
 It monitors your Steam recording folder, converts new clips to `.mp4`, and sends them directly to your channel.